Generalized $q$-Gaussian von Neumann algebras with coefficients, I. Relative strong solidity: Examples

 Let $\mathcal{H}_1$ be the group generated by $g_0$ and $g_1$ and take $B=N \rtimes \zz=N \bar{\ten} L(\zz)$ and $A=N\rtimes \mathcal{H}_1$.
 Define $\pi_j:A \to D$ by

 Then $(\pi_j,B,A,D)$ is a sequence of symmetric independent copies.
 In full generality the dimensions of the spaces $D_k(S)$ or $L^2_k(M)$, where $M=\Gamma_q(B,A \ten H)$, cannot be controlled.
 If we restrict ourselves to a small set of generators, e.g. $S=\{1,g_1,g_1^{-1}\}$, then we get a more well-behaved example.
-In calculating the dimensions over $B$ of the spaces $D_k(S)$ we use the crossed product structure and find expressions of the form
+The space $D_k(S)$ is the closed linear span of the expressions of the form

-after reduction.
-Thus $\dim_B(D_k(S))\le (2\dim(H))^k$.
+Thus $\dim_B(D_k(S))\le (2\dim(H))^{2k}$.
 For more general group actions and $S \subset L(G)$, we find coefficients in $B=L([G,G]) \bar{\ten} N$ and finite dimension over $B$ as long as we have finite generating sets.
 Note however, that $L([G,G])$ is in general not invariant under the action of $\Si$, and hence a more detailed case by case analysis is required.
 Again a particularly nice class of examples comes from one step nilpotent groups with commutators in the center, such as the Heisenberg groups.